-4.2 Short Integer and Unsigned Char Data Types
+4.2 Short Integer Data Type

-Proposal: Allow short integer and unsigned char types
+Proposal: Allow short integer type

 Reason: Currently QFITS only allows float, double and integer data types to be retrieved from the data loading routines.
-Confidence maps require short integer type, and while this could quite easily be accommodated with the current integer data type, it is very wasteful of memory and this could be a real issue in (for example) deep stacking software, where many images and their associated confidence maps would need to reside in memory simultaneously.
-What is the reason for wanting unsigned char?
+Confidence maps require short integer type, and while this could quite easily be accomodated with the current integer data type, it is wasteful of memory and doubles I/O, and this could be a real issue in (for example) deep stacking software, where many images and their associated confidence maps would need to reside in memory simultaneously.